hashicorp/terraform-website/content/source/docs/cloud/vcs/azure-devops.html.md

     ![Azure DevOps Screenshot: Connecting organization in Terraform Cloud](./images/azure-dev-ops-07-connect-organization.png)

-2. Click the “Authorize” button at the bottom of the authorization page.
+2. Click the “Accept” button at the bottom of the authorization page.
 This returns you to Terraform Cloud’s VCS Provider page, where the Azure DevOps client’s information has been updated.

     ![Azure DevOps Screenshot: Accepting the terms of use for connecting Terraform Cloud and Azure DevOps](./images/azure-dev-ops-08-grant-access.png)